abevieiramota/studying-bacen-2024/Bacen 2024/Banco de Dados/SGBD NOSQL/SGBD NOSQL.md

 			* CQL - Cassandra Query Language - similar a SQL, mas joinless
 			* conjunto de tabelas são organizados em keyspaces
 		* [**HBase**](https://hbase.apache.org/)
 			* "*Use Apache HBase™ when you need random, realtime read/write access to your Big Data.
 This project's goal is the hosting of very large tables -- billions of rows X millions of columns -- atop clusters of commodity hardware.
-Apache HBase is an open-source, distributed, versioned, non-relational database modeled after Google's Bigtable: A Distributed Storage System for Structured Data by Chang et al. Just as Bigtable leverages the distributed data storage provided by the Google File System, Apache HBase provides Bigtable-like capabilities on top of Hadoop and HDFS.*"
+Apache HBase is an open-source, distributed, versioned, non-relational database modeled after Google's Bigtable: A Distributed Storage System for Structured Data by Chang et al. Just as Bigtable leverages the distributed data storage provided by the Google File System, Apache HBase provides Bigtable-like capabilities on top of **H**adoop and HDFS.*"
-			* Bloom filter
+			* Bloom filter #TODO
 			*  é AP (Available Partition-tolerant)
 			* cada valor em coluna é tripla <column name, valor, timestamp>
 	* **grafos**